Greensand321/Mining-Program-CC-Tweaked/README.md

 ## Basic usage
 1. Attach a modem to the computer and each turtle and set unique labels for every turtle.
 2. Run `controller.lua` on the computer and `miner.lua` on each turtle.
+3. When the controller starts it attempts to locate itself with GPS.
+If that fails it will ask for the base chunk **X** and **Z** coordinates manually.
+Enter the chunk containing the top-left corner of your mining grid.
-3. Use the controller's menu (↑/↓ and Enter) to start turtles and begin mining.
+4. Use the controller's menu (↑/↓ and Enter) to start turtles and begin mining.

 ### Controller Menu
 1. Change Mining Start Depth